 TTC PRESTO Fare Card

-Another benefit of using the Presto card is you can also us it to pay for travel on the outlying bus systems and on GO Transit.
+An added benefit of the Presto card is you can use it to pay for travel on the outlying bus systems and on GO Transit.

 The best value for most tourists on the Toronto Transit System including the Subway, Streetcars and Buses is the TTC day pass which is valid on all of the above services.
-A TTC day pass is priced at $12.50 and it gives you total freedom to travel the system in any direction all day long with as many stops as you wish.
-The only exception is on the Downtown Express Routes add fares are still required as per the chart below.
+A TTC day pass is sold as a PRESTO Ticket and priced at $13.50.
+It gives you total freedom to travel the entire TTC system in any direction all day long with as many stops as you wish.

 Visitors with an Android or IOS smartphone have the option to purchase a TTC day pass online by installing a TTCconnect app.
 You can then show the fare payment on your screen as proof of payment when travelling on the system.